dgrotto/growingcitykids/_posts/2014-10-25-beginning.md

 #### All of this is public - [please contribute!](https://github.com/dgrotto/kids)

-Inquiring Kids is hosted on [GitHub Pages](https://pages.github.com/) and is completely in the public domain.
+MNPTIU is hosted on [GitHub Pages](https://pages.github.com/) and is completely in the public domain.
 You can clone the repository, make pull requests, open issues/comments, and anything else that a [GitHub git repository](https://github.com/dgrotto/kids) supports.
 One of the things that I hope to instill in my kids is that sharing knowledge makes all of us richer and that everything in life should be version controlled.

 The blog is written using [Jekyll](http://jekyllrb.com/) and [Atom](https://atom.io/).